The ultimate performance of the Rasnik 3-point alignment system: Improvements

-\textbf{Data processing.} State-of-the-art image pixel sensors communicate by means of USB3.
+\textbf{Data processing.} State-of-the-art image pixel sensors communicate by means of USB$3$.
 This enables direct access and processing of the image data by any suitable processor.
 GPUs can (Fourier) process images extremely fast, and multiple GPUs can be controlled by one master processor.
-Given commercial interest in machine viewing and in automotive (self-driving), further integration of image sensor and image processing can be expected.
+Given commercial interest in machine viewing/learning and in automotive (self-driving), further integration of image sensor and image processing can be expected.

-With MicroRas, a spatial resolution was reached of 7 pm/$\sqrt Hz $.
-By replacing the Royal Blue LED by an UV LED, the Newport M 20x microscope objective by the ThorLabs LMM-40X-UVV-160 reflective objective, and the MER-041-302G pixel sensor by the MER-031-860U3M, the spatial resolution could improve by a factor 7, bringing the performance of Rasnik to the level of 1 pm/$\sqrt Hz $.
-With a newly designed ASIC CMOS pixel sensor, a value of 0.2 pm/$\sqrt Hz $ should be reachable.
+With MicroRas, a spatial resolution was reached of $\SI{7}{pm/\sqrt{Hz}}$.
+By replacing the Royal Blue LED by a UV led, the Newport M $20\times$ microscope objective by the ThorLabs LMM-$40$X-UVV-$160$ reflective objective, and the MER-$041$-$302$G pixel sensor by the MER-$031$-$860$U$3$M, the spatial resolution could improve by a factor $7$, bringing the performance of Rasnik to the level of $\SI{1}{pm/\sqrt{Hz}}$.
+With a newly designed ASIC CMOS pixel sensor, a value of $\SI{0.2}{pm/\sqrt{Hz}}$ should be reachable.